Dberko/vqfx10k-vagrant/README.md

 > Some topologies are using Ansible, If you don't have ansible you can start them using
 > `vagrant up --no-provision`

+> Some topologies require multiple runs to get started, yielding a syntax error in the first runs.
+In this case, just re run
+> `vagrant up` as many times as needed

 Once both VMs are up and running, you can connect to them with:
 ```
 vagrant ssh vqfx1